cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

     % ls
     % less Makefile

+NOTE: THERE IS A DOT AFTER `cmake`!
 The `cmake` command will by default use the `CMakeLists.txt` in the directory given as a command line argument.
 CMake takes care of figuring out what C compilers are available and then generating the `Makefile` appropriately.
 You can see that CMake has automatically generated a pretty sophisticated `Makefile`.
 Let's go ahead and use this `Makefile` to build `avg-sfile`.

     :::bash
     % cd ${HOME}/ece2400/sec3/src